Culture as catalyst

 Deloitte’s Technology Fast 500 List in 2023

-Many companies view culture-building initiatives as nice-to-have.
+Many companies view culture-building initiatives as nice-to-haves.
 At Moderna, Mindsets are a business imperative, crucial to its plans to develop breakthrough products quickly.

-For companies working on solutions as vital as a Covid-19 vaccine, delays and mistakes don’t just mean missing a product launch date—they’re life or death, and on a large scale.
+For companies working on solutions as vital as a COVID-19 vaccine, delays and mistakes don’t just mean missing a product launch date—they’re life-or-death, and on a large scale.
 Moderna had to ensure that its employees knew how to make the right decisions, evaluate risk, and move quickly—even if they came from organizations with more bureaucracy and less risk tolerance.
-In 2021, IDEO sat down with long-time Moderna veterans to hear stories about moments that exemplify company culture, like the day a critical piece of equipment arrived, but was too big to fit through the door.
+In 2021, IDEO sat down with longtime Moderna veterans to hear stories about moments that exemplify the company's culture, like the day a critical piece of equipment arrived but was too big to fit through the door.
 Taking it apart would have added days to their timeline.
 So employees took sledgehammers to a wall instead.
-Stories like this one fed into crafting the list of Mindsets, like “Act with urgency: Action today compounds the lives saved tomorrow,” and “We behave like owners: The solutions we’re building go beyond any job description.”
+Stories like this one fed into the crafting of the list of Mindsets, such as “Act with urgency: Action today compounds the lives saved tomorrow” and “We behave like owners: The solutions we’re building go beyond any job description.”

-To gather feedback, the team shared the draft Mindsets with a diverse set of employees—new hires, veterans, folks already closely-aligned with the culture, folks for whom it wasn’t the most natural fit, and a plethora of employee resource groups.
-CEO Stéphane Bancel and the leadership team took the crafting and iterating of the Mindsets very seriously, wordsmithing and tweaking with the team until they were ready to share them officially.
-Now, new hires learn about the company’s Mindsets in Moderna ONE, an onboarding process that IDEO helped revamp, while existing employees attended a workshop to make sure that everyone at the company knows not only what to do, but how to do it effectively inside Moderna.
-In a matter of weeks, IDEO was able to help the company codify its culture for its employees, and set the company up for continued success.
+To gather feedback, the team shared the draft Mindsets with a diverse set of employees—new hires, veterans, folks already closely aligned with the culture, folks for whom it wasn’t the most natural fit, and a plethora of employee resource groups.
+CEO Stéphane Bancel and the leadership team took crafting and iterating on the Mindsets very seriously, wordsmithing and tweaking them with the team until they were ready to share them officially.
+Now, new hires learn about the company’s Mindsets in Moderna ONE, an onboarding process that IDEO helped revamp, while existing employees attend a workshop to ensure everyone at the company knows not only what to do but also how to do it effectively.
+In a matter of weeks, IDEO helped Moderna codify its culture for employees and set the company up for continued success.
 Moderna continues to embed these Mindsets across the entire employee lifecycle to systematically scale its culture.